 - Get a notepad, keep it in the same place, and jot down everything you’ve spent at the end of each day, or you could use your Smartphone notepad

 - Ask for, and keep your receipts to help ensure you forget nothing

-- Speak to your bank and get access to online banking, or an app, both these will help you see what you’ve spent directly from your bank account.
-You can use this to cross check your notes
+- Speak to your bank, and get access to online banking, or an app, both these will help you see what you’ve spent directly from your bank account.

 TIP: Setup direct debits to pay your regular bills a few days after your income comes in.
 This means your regular bills will be paid first and your balance will reflect the money you have left to spend.

 A monthly email packed with practical ideas to keep you well